harsha-simhadri/big-ann-benchmarks/neurips23/README.md

     The tags are from a vocabulary of 200386 possible tags.
     The 100,000 queries consist of one image embedding and one or two tags that must appear in the database elements to be considered.

 **Task Streaming:** This task uses 10M slice of the MS Turing data set released in the previous challenge.
-The index starts with zero points and must implement the "runbook" provided - a sequence of insertion operations, deletion operations, and search commands (roughly 4:4:1 ratio) - within a time bound of 1 hour.
-In the final run, we will  use a different runbook, and possibly a different data set, to avoid participants over-fitting to this dataset.
+The index starts with zero points and must implement the "runbook" provided - a sequence of insertion operations, deletion operations, and search commands (roughly 4:4:1 ratio) - within a time bound of 1 hour and a DRAM limit of 8GB.
 Entries will be ranked by average recall over queries at all check points.
-The intention is for the algorithm to  process the operations and maintain a compact index over the active points rather than index the entire anticipated set of points and use tombstones or flags to mark active elements.
+The intention is for the algorithm to  process the operations and maintain a compact index over the active points rather than index the entire anticipated set of points and use tombstones or flags to mark active elements. ~~In the final run, we will  use a different runbook, and possibly a different data set, to avoid participants over-fitting to this dataset.~~ The final run will use `msturing-30M-clustered`, a 30M slice of the MSTuring dataset, and the `final_runbook.yaml` runbook.

 **Task Out-Of-Distribution:**  Yandex Text-to-Image 10M represents a cross-modal dataset where the database and query vectors have different distributions in the shared vector space.
     The base set is a 10M subset of the Yandex visual search database of 200-dimensional image embeddings which are produced with the Se-ResNext-101 model.